Special OFFER: 1st Enroll Flat 25% OFF OR 2nd Enroll Get 40% OFF | Use Coupon JTOFFER25

-A job interviewer is a person who has given the chance to sell himself/herself.
+A job interviewer is a person who has been given the chance to sell himself/herself.
 You must be confident but remember to give your interview in a way that doesn’t come across as arrogant or unpleasant.
 Confidence and haughtiness are very different (one is inspiring, the other is off-putting), so focus on key strengths but avoid sounding as if you think you walk on water.
 Whilst answering the question, remain captivated with the interviewer, maintain eye contact and remember to smile.
 If the interviewee likes what is being said, it could set the timbre for a successful interview.
 There are two main reasons an interviewer will ask the question – the first is to try and lighten the mood and the second is to get a sense of the person being interviewed.
 The employer will be looking for a confident answer that shows why the applicant is interested in the position and what skills they can bring to the organization.

 You should avoid answering the question too personally; rather, focus on business achievements.
 If the interviewer wants to know anything more then they’ll ask later in the interview.
-While answering, don’t try to be someone you’re not and don’t over think the answer.
+While answering, don’t try to be someone you’re not, and don’t overthink the answer.

 Smile, and make eye contact with your interviewers.
 Extend a firm handshake to everyone you sit down with.
 Not to make you feel self-conscious, but realize that everything you do is scrutinized by the interviewers.
-When the interview is over think about how you will make your exit.
+When the interview is over, think about how you will make your exit.
 This includes a “do you have anything else” opportunity to give your final pitch or to ask a really insightful question.
 You might also ask, “When should I expect to hear back from you?” or “When are you making a decision for this role?”
 Any of these questions further express your interest in the role.
 Be sure you reiterate your interest in the role, and note your preferred method of contact.

 The interview is a time to impress others.
 Make sure you are not so guarded and careful in what you say and how you sit that you come across as too reserved.
 It’s not just about whether or not you can do the job—the interviewers want to know whether they want to work with you.
 They actually want to get a feel for your personality.

 Go into the interview with a sincere and positive desire to be of service to the company.
 Remember to stay calm, relax and breathe.
-Don’t forget the visual check whether your phone switched off, or put it in an airplane mode.
+Don’t forget to check whether your phone switched off, or put it in airplane mode.
 Get out every distraction and value the moment you are in.
 It is okay to be nervous.
 But don’t let your nerves dictate your ability to perform in the interview.
 Prepare, Practice, and show up on time, you will definitely do great.
 The more you interview, the better you get.
 So go out there and get started with acing the interviews.FaceBook Twitter Google+ LinkedIn Pinterest Email